 Section 2: Data Foundations for Content Forecasting

-Accurate content forecasting depends on a small set of reliable signals and a governance baseline that keeps those signals trustworthy.
-Start by instrumenting the right metrics, then lock down who owns them, how often they’re refreshed, and how they’re validated.
+Accurate content forecasting relies on a few reliable signals and a governance framework that ensures those signals remain trustworthy.
+Start by measuring the right metrics.
+Then, clearly define who owns them, how often they should be updated, and how they are validated.
 When those pieces are in place, forecasts stop being guesswork and become repeatable inputs for planning editorial velocity and topic selection.

 2.1 Essential data signals for forecasting content success